JonathanCourtois/M5Stack-Counter/README.md

 ## How to use it
 After placing it on a door, you have juste to follow the action buttons names to know what to do. you can :
-- Activate or not the auto area count
+- Activate or not the auto area count <br>
   - This action will create a peoples limit, displayed on the counter menu, if a suitable area is entered in the area menu.
 <p align="center">
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/optionFalse.png"/>
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/optionTrue.png"/>
 </p>
-- Enter in the surface menu
+- Enter in the surface menu<br>
   - This menu allow you to set the area of the shop
 <p align="center">
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/areaLimit.png"/>
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/areaMenu0.png"/>
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/areaMenu30.png"/>
 </p>
-- Enter in the counter menu
+- Enter in the counter menu<br>
   - This menu will display the peoples count.
 It will display a peoples limit if the auto area is activate. this menu is locked if you activate the area auto count but with a non-suitable area.
 <p align="center">
   <img width="200" src="https://github.com/JonathanCourtois/M5Stack-Counter/blob/master/Images/M5Stack%20Design/counter.png"/>